 - Extended X-ray Absorption Fine Structure spectroscopy and X-ray Absorption Near Edge Spectroscopy ( (EXAFS, XANES)

-Currently the beamline is only equipped for time-resolved x-ray diffraction experiments.
 If you wish to submit a proposal please contact the beamline scientist in advance to discuss the feasibility of your experiment.

 |Temperature range||Pressure Range|